 Your model will also require changes from time to time.
 For instance, the constraints in a production planning or logistics optimization model would need to be updated if there’s a factory shutdown or a road closure, as we saw during COVID-19.

-It’s important to have this mindset of continuous improvement as you go into the project.
+Having this mindset of continuous improvement as you go into the project is important.
 Using a tool that helps you deliver ongoing quality assurance to prevent model degradation is helpful.
-Look for a platform that facilitates rapid cycles of development, testing and deployment to make your apps successful.
+Look for a platform that facilitates rapid cycles of development, testing, and deployment to make your apps successful.

-Want to develop your own apps with low code optimization platform?
+Want to develop your own apps with a low-code optimization platform?

 Read about AIMMS Development or learn more about the ModelOps approach to set your project up for success.